From Blood and Ash by Jennifer L. Armentrout book summary cover graphic featuring crossed swords and red foliage.

 From Blood and Ash Chapter 36

-While tending to Poppy’s injury, Hawke tells her that everything she knows about the kingdom’s history is a lie.
-The Ascended are vamprys, created through an illegal ritual, and the Craven are the result of their uncontrolled bloodlust.
-The ancient war was never fought against Atlantians.
-It was a joint effort between mortals and Atlantians to stop the vamprys, a war the vamprys won and erased from history.
-The children taken during the Rite are used as a food source for the elite.
+Hawke cleans Poppy’s wound and tells her everything she knows is a lie.
+The Ascended are monsters who feed on blood, the Craven are the result of their greed, and the children taken during the Rite are used as a food source for the elite.

 From Blood and Ash Chapter 37